Sponsorships

 Community Improvements

-The Club regularly donates funds for the upgrading of the area: down town improvements, festive lighting, building maintenance, etc.
+The club regularly donates funds for the upgrading of the area: downtown improvements, festive lighting, building maintenance, etc.

 Mill Park Path